Revisiting transverse momentum broadening in dense QCD media: Kinetic description of momentum broadening

 Physically, \eqn{eq:kin-mom} has a simple interpretation: in an infinitesimal time step $\delta t$, the probability for a parton to end up with momentum $\k$ at $L+\delta t$ equals the probability of starting with momentum $\k-\q$ and acquiring momentum $\q$ during $\delta t$.
 In addition, one must subtract the probability of already starting with momentum $\k$ and diffusing to some other momentum mode.
 This structure ensures the unitarity of $\cP$ and, consequently, its probabilistic interpretation.
+We remind the reader that the previous result is only valid in the strict eikonal limit, where the acquired transverse momentum is much smaller than the parton energy.